MarcelFrank/StockPyrate/README.md

 - ... up to 15 years
 - Number of days a stock needs to recover its price before ex date after dividend payment.
 - Key facts based on statistics section at Yahoo Finance

+## Tasks
+- Refactoring.
+- Translation.
+- Change from german subsite to crawling US site.
+- More stocks/indices.
+- Integrate financial data such as income statements (SEC fillings).
+- Make it more versatile (untie the Yahoo-biased parsing, other sources).
+- Rebuild or additional feature: API calls.
+- Build web frontend.

+## Contribution
+- Find and report bugs.
+- Give ideas on data analysis.

 ## License